AFMC-MAJCOM/ci_python/README.md

 ```

 ### Using composite ations with your repository workflow
-Composite actions can be called in steps of a job in your workflow.
+Composite actions, found in subfolders in the .github/actions folder can be called in steps of a job in your workflow.
 If your workflow is going to run pytests, you can use our pytest-setup action instead of setting it up on your own, as shown:
 ```
 jobs:
   run-pytests: